amosdudley/weblog/_posts/2019-07-31-Casting Glass from 3D Printed Molds.md

 *Note: I’m assuming some level of digital fluency here, but you don’t need to be an advanced 3D modeler.
 You’ll need to know how import models into Blender, and navigate the basic interface.*

-You can use any method of making digital 3D models here.
+You can use any method of making digital 3D models.
 Our students at Pilchuck used 3D scanning, which is a great way to make 3D forms from found objects, nature, or even traditionally sculpted shapes.
 No expensive equipment required, you can use a camera and some <a href="https://www.3dbeginners.com/list-of-free-photogrammetry-software/">nifty software</a> to capture 3D models.
+There are countless other ways to make one, from <a href="https://pixologic.com/sculptris/">freeform 3D sculpting</a> to <a href="https://www.onshape.com/">precision solid modeling</a>.
+Whatever way you choose is valid.

 Once you have a model, the problem you need to solve is how to make a model with no undercuts.
 Undercuts will make it impossible to remove the 3D printed positive: